Tabish Khair2025-11-29T01:37:51+01:00

 Literature Against Fundamentalism

-Just published in UK!
-Due in USA and India in Autumn/Winter 2024!
+Published in USA, UK and South Asia in 2024!
 The Literary Agenda Presents a new and provocative interpretation of how literature is a distinctive, agnostic mode of thinking about the world Engages carefully but without jargon in debates about religion and fundamentalism Concludes with a powerful 'call to literature' to address the crisis of the humanities Acclaimed novelist and academic Tabish Khair argues that literature as a distinct mode of thinking can counteract fundamentalism.
-Literature is a [...]
+Literature is a mode of thinking, [...]

 Namaste Trump and Other Stories